rhegde1uncc/AzureTextOCR/README.md

 ```
 {
   "success": false,
+  "code": "LIMIT_FILE_SIZE",
-  "message": "LIMIT_FILE_SIZE"
+  "message": "Input Validation Failed"
 }
 ```

 ## 500: Internal Server Error
-If problem is due to the API service, then this status code is returned.
+If problem is due to the Azure API service, then example response will be as below:
-Example response:
 ```
 {
   "success": false,